jray-8/boids/README.md

 	- Only two exist
 	- Super fast
 	- Good at avoiding obstacles
-	- Do not align with each other, they are bound by cohesion
+	- Do not align with each other, they are bound by cohesion alone

 - __White Boids__
 	- Dumb boids